-DBHDD is one agency responsible for monitoring the performance of waiver providers in medication administration.
-By waiver policy support coordination agency staff are responsible for oversight of medication administration according to physician order.
+The OA assumes primary responsibility for monitoring the performance of waiver providers in medication administration.
+Support coordination agency staff are responsible for oversight of medication administration according to physician order.
 Regional nurses provide training on medication monitoring in agency staff orientation and annual retraining of existing support coordinators.
 Support coordinators review the Medication Administration Record (MAR) and verify the medication, date given, diagnosis and person giving medication.
 Every provider is required to develop and train staff in procedures related to obtaining, dispensing, supervising self-administration of medications, oversight of any medication assistance by staff functioning in the role of proxy caregiver, recording, and disposal of discontinued or out-of-date medication.
 The team developing the individual service plan determines the frequency of visits and level of support coordination oversight, whether traditional support coordination or intensive support coordination for individuals with high medical or behavioral needs.